nazunalika/rpmspecs/inspircd/README.rst

 * Change systemd unit to be used purely without a wrapper (50% done testing)
 * Change wrapper to be purely a utility script (or get rid of it entirely)
+* Provide a working (albeit, insecure) configuration so service can run immediately on installation

+  * This includes utilizing /etc/pki/tls/certs/make-dummy-cert to make a dummy certificate

 .. rubric:: Footnotes